miguel-silva/network-overrides/README.md

   </ol>
 </details>

+See [CLI commands](core/README.md#cli-commands) for more details on the available API.

-3. Install the companion extension:
+### 3. Install the companion extension:

-   1. Chrome:
+- Chrome:
-      1. ~~From Chrome's webstore~~ (currently in review process)
+  - ~~From Chrome's webstore~~ (currently in review process)
-      2. Manually:
+  - Manually:
     1. Download the `network-overrides-<version>.crx` from the [latest release](https://github.com/miguel-silva/network-overrides/releases/latest)
     2. Open `chrome://extensions/`, enable Developer Mode and drag-and-drop the downloaded extension over the extensions page.

-4. enable the current overrides on the browser-side by clicking the extension's icon and then "Connect" inside the extension's popover.
+### 4. Enable the current overrides on the browser-side

+Click the extension's icon and then the **Connect** button inside the extension's popover.

 ## Override